Paul Lucas (playwright): Career

 Lucas attended Dwight-Englewood School and graduated in 1979.

-Lucas performed and worked in several theatrical offices in New York City before joining Paul Szilard Productions, where he booked for the Alvin Ailey American Dance Theater.
+He performed and worked in several theatrical offices in New York City before joining Paul Szilard Productions, where he booked for the Alvin Ailey American Dance Theater.
 While still working with Szilard, he produced several plays off-Broadway, including Messages for Gar which featured John Epperson and Alex McCord; TimeSlips, written by Anne Basting; Nosferatu, which starred Nikolai Kinski; and Son of Drakula, written and performed by David Drake.
 After a fellowship in Arts Administration at the John F. Kennedy Center for the Performing Arts, Lucas became the Director of Press and Marketing for Williamstown Theatre Festival.

 Lucas founded Paul Lucas Productions, a production, management, and touring organization that specializes in international work.
-His work has regularly been presented at the Edinburgh Festival Fringe.
-He produced What I Heard About Iraq, an anti-Iraq War play by Simon Levy adapted from a prose poem by Eliot Weinberger.
-The play received a Fringe First award at the festival, as well as a tour in the UK tour and readings worldwide.
+His productions at the Edinburgh Festival Fringe have included What I Heard About Iraq, an anti-Iraq War play by Simon Levy adapted from a prose poem by Eliot Weinberger.
+The play received a Fringe First award at the festival and toured in the UK.
 In 2006, he and associate Gail Winar produced The Be(A)st of Taylor Mac, which starred Taylor Mac.
-The play explores the human condition and challenges the contemporary culture of fear through gender-bending surrealism.
-Be(A)st won a Herald Angel Award in Edinburgh, and also showed in various cities.
-He produced Woody Sez: The Life & Music of Woody Guthrie, which starred David M. Lutken.
-Woody Sez premiered at the festival in 2007 and later had tours in Europe and the United States.
-He produced the Edinburgh Festival Fringe presentation of Dai (enough), a one-woman show written and performed by Iris Bahr, who plays ten different characters in a Tel Aviv cafe moments before a suicide bomber enters.
-He has also worked with American comedian and drag performer Miss Coco Peru on several of Coco's events.
+It won a Herald Angel Award in Edinburgh, and played in various cities.
+He produced Woody Sez: The Life & Music of Woody Guthrie, which starred David M. Lutken first at the festival in 2007 and later on tour in Europe and the United States.
+He produced the Edinburgh Festival Fringe presentation of Dai (enough), a one-woman show written and performed by Iris Bahr, about characters in a Tel Aviv cafe moments before a suicide bomber enters.
+He has also worked with American comedian and drag performer Miss Coco Peru.